SWEA 2025 Weekplan 14

 Exam Rehearsal

 Rehearse a exam situation.
-Sit down and spend 20-30 minutes to read and prepare a 10 minute oral presentation of one of the exercises in the example exam question set: demo-question-final-2023.pdf.
+Spend 20-25 minutes to read and prepare a 10 minute oral presentation of one of the exercises in the example exam question set: demo-question-2025.pdf.

 Next, do a 10 minute presentation at the whiteboard in front of your team.